Frettarix/Kubernetes-3d-visualizer/Readme.md

 # Kubernetes-3d-vizualizer

-This project renders your Kubernetes or minikube cluster in 3d.
+This project renders your Kubernetes cluster in 3d.
 You can delete pods, and zoom in on details/specs. <br/>
+Minikube is also working. <br/>
 It is an early version.
-I will add more functionality (if you have a request, just create a comment or gitlab issue).
+I will add more functionality (if you have a request, just create a comment or gitlab issue). <br/>

 ## Prerequisites